junglert/rpi-stresstest/README.md

 It´s maxing all cores to the highest frequency over a set time (in seconds) and saves the results in a CSV-file.

-I tested this script on the Pi 1b, 2b, 3b and b+ and soon on the new and better Pi 4.
+I tested this script on the Pi Zero W, Pi 1b, 2b, 3b, b+ and Pi 4b.

 This repo is usefull for monitoring cpu temperatures of your Pi over a certain amount of time.